 When you first take a GMRS unit out of the box and turn it on, you’ll probably be confronted with two different modes: channel mode and frequency mode.
 So what is the difference between channels and frequencies?

 Most GMRS users will default to channel mode, in which the radio is pre-programmed with specific “channels” that correspond to certain frequencies.
 In some ways, it’s just a way of simplifying the names of frequencies so they can be identified more easily.
 It’s a lot easier to remember “Channel 16” than “462.5750 MHz,” the corresponding frequency.
-This mode is simpler to use, as the user does not need to know the exact frequency for communication.
+This mode is simpler to use, as the user does not need to know the exact frequency of communication.

 In this mode, the user manually tunes the radio to a specific frequency.
 However, it requires a higher level of knowledge of radio frequencies and may require the user to program the frequency manually.
 Frequency mode is more flexible and is used by those who need to communicate on specific frequencies or in more advanced settings.